Tuesday, 30 December 2014

 Balance sheets are important for the many uses they provide to different sections of people.
 They are mandatory under the Company Law for any business organization.

-• Balance Sheets are used by governments and Company Law Boards to determine the performances of companies or business entities for the purpose of Income Tax assessment, Corporate Tax, and other statutory compliance requirements.
+• Balance Sheets are used by governments and Company Law Boards to determine the performance and activities of companies and business entities for the purpose of Income Tax assessment, Corporate Tax, and other statutory compliance requirements.

-• Investors use the information from Balance Sheets as a guide for their investments in the company.
-As the balance sheets are certified by licensed Chartered Accountants, they are considered as true and reliable sources projecting true picture of the company's financial position.
+• Investors use information from Balance Sheets as a guide while investing their resources in the company.
+As the balance sheets are certified by licensed Chartered Accountants, they are deemed reliable sources in projecting a true picture of the company's financial position.

-• Owners and Shareholders use the balance sheets to know the status of the company and to take authoritative decisions on management issues and for the running of the companies.
+• Owners and Shareholders use the balance sheets to understand the status of their company and to take authoritative decisions on management issues and running of the company.

-• In legal field also. balance sheets are used to file cases and seek compensations from the company.
+• In the legal field, also.
+Balance sheets are used to file cases and seek compensation from the company.

-Balance Sheet is prepared with the help of Trial Balance and Profit and Loss Statement of the company.
+Balance Sheets are prepared using the Trial Balance and Profit and Loss Statement of the company.

-A simple Balance Sheet consists of two columns just like Trial Balance and Profit and Loss account.
+• A simple Balance Sheet consists of two columns, just like the Trial Balance and Profit and Loss account.

-But, in my example below, I am giving a sample balance sheet in a simple format that I used to prepare for my company in a two columnar statement.
+But in my example below, I am providing a sample balance sheet in a simple format that I used to prepare for my company in a two-column statement.

 Balance Sheet of XYZ Company as on 31st March 2014